MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

         "@odata.type": "#Microsoft.Azure.Search.AIServicesByIdentity",
         "description": "",
         "subdomainUrl": “https://[subdomain-name].cognitiveservices.azure.com",
-      "identity": null
+        "identity": {
+            "@odata.type":  "#Microsoft.Azure.Search.DataUserAssignedIdentity",
+            "userAssignedIdentity": ""/subscriptions/{subscription-ID}/resourceGroups/{resource-group-name}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{user-assigned-managed-identity-name}""
         }
     }
+}
 ```

-## Billing through an Azure AI multi-service resources key
+## Bill through a resource key

+Azure AI Search can also charge for transaction using the Azure AI multi-service resource key.
 This approach is the default and is generally available.
 You can use the Azure portal, REST API, or an Azure SDK to add the key to a skillset.

-If you leave the property unspecified, your search service attempts to use the free enrichments available to your indexer on a daily basis.
+You only need to add the key, not the subdomain or endpoint.
+If you leave the `cognitiveServices` property unspecified, your search service attempts to use the free enrichments available to your indexer on a daily basis.
 Execution of billable skills stops at 20 transactions per indexer invocation and a "Time Out" message appears in indexer execution history.

 ### [**Azure portal**](#tab/portal)